lardemua/atom_documentation/docs/index.md

 A collection is a recording of the data from all the sensors in the system at a particular time instant selected by the user.
 Collections also contain information about labels for the sensor data, as well as the state of the robotic system at that time, i.e., all the transformations.

-A collection is referred to as incomplete collection when it is not possible to detect the pattern in at least one of the sensors in the robotic system.

 <figure markdown align=center>
   ![Image title](img/ATOMCollection.png){width="100%" }
   <figcaption align=center>Sensor data from an MMTBot collection.</figcaption>
 </figure>

+!!!
+Info "Incomplete collections"
+    A collection is referred to as an **incomplete collection** when it is not possible to detect the pattern in at least one of the sensors of the robotic system.

 ### What is an ATOM dataset?